 Google also provides techniques to avoid, such as link schemes, sneaky redirects, using “scraped content” copied from other websites, and using automatically generated content.
 As search engine crawlers and algorithms are increasingly sophisticated, and shortcuts or “black hat” SEO techniques that go against search engine guidelines should be avoided.

-Creating a Better Practice Area
+Creating a Better Personal Injury Practice Area

 The content on your page is a major factor in your website’s ranking in search engines.
 Practice area pages provide information to your prospective clients visiting your website, but they also are a major determining factor for search engines to measure relevance and value.

 Personal injury SEO cannot succeed without effective practice area pages with quality content.
 You should have a dedicated practice area page for each practice area you handle.
 But don’t stop there.
 In order to achieve ranking in search results, your content should be full-scope and answer the questions that your potential clients have.
-If you are a car accident lawyer, you may have nested/sub practice area pages for different types of traffic accidents you handle:
+If you are a car accident lawyer, you may have nested/sub-practice area pages for the different types of traffic accidents you handle:

 - Distracted driving